arrwhidev/web-docs/README.md

 ## TODO
  * Some kind of persistence to enable document switching.
 At the moment when the server stops the document is lost.
- * Need a smart way to only write changes to server, at the moment sending whole document on every key change so this is super mega awful.
+ * Need a smart way to only write changes to server, at the moment sending whole document on every key change so this is super mega awful!